-The autofocus needs a mention here again – the laser shooting out a conical beam to check out the room leads to blistering autofocus, and does notably out-do the Samsung Galaxy S5 in terms of going from a standing start and snapping the picture..
+The autofocus needs a mention here again – the laser shooting out a conical beam to check out the room leads to blistering autofocus, and notably out-does the Samsung Galaxy S5 at going from standing start to snap.

-The S5 struggles to wake from sleep mode as fast as the G3, and the speed of the shutter is so impressive with the latter – check out the snaps below to see.
+The S5 struggles to wake from sleep mode as fast as the G3, and the shutter speed of the latter is so impressive – check out the snaps below to see.

-The other big change is the front facing camera (and I refuse to use the S-word that LG has named it with) by increasing the angle of the snap, so you can fit more in.
+The other big change is the front facing camera with its increased camera angle, so you can fit more in.
 You can also open and close your hand to start the countdown, which means if you've framed the photo well you won't knock it out of shot by tapping the screen.

-I do like the addition of the 'flash' on the front.
-As I mentioned, this sees the front camera image shrink down and the surrounding area go a skin-friendly white tone, meaning in darker scenes I got much better pics.
+I do like the addition of the "flash" on the front.
+As I mentioned, this shrinks the front camera image down and turns the surrounding area a skin-friendly white tone, meaning in darker scenes I got much better pics.